larsjuhljensen/JensenLab/_pages/training_textmining_neurology.md

 ---
 ## Learning objectives

-In these exercises, we will use a variety of text-mining tools and databases based on text mining to interpret the results from microbiome studies.
+In these exercises, we will use a variety of text-mining tools and databases based on text mining to interpret the associations of genes and diseases.
 The exercises will teach you how to:

 * automatically highlight named entities in a web page
 * use named entity recognition for synonym-aware information retrieval